budaasuren/Crowdfunding_ETL/README.md

 * Create the Contacts DataFrame
 * Choose one of the following two options for extracting and transforming the data from the contacts.xlsx Excel data:

-* Option 1: Use Python dictionary methods.

-* Option 2: Use regular expressions.
-with Option 1, completed the following steps:
+Version 1: Use Python dictionary methods., completed the following steps:

 * Import the contacts.xlsx file into a DataFrame.
 * Iterate through the DataFrame, converting each row to a dictionary.
 * Iterate through each dictionary, doing the following: